parttimenerd/local-android-ai/README.md

 - **REST API server** on port 8005 with AI, camera, and location endpoints
 - **Location tracking** for automatic node labeling
 - **Sample applications** including geocoder and cluster dashboard
+- **Unified CLI interface** with command-specific help and discovery

 ## Android App Features